 A family’s expenses (mortgage, medical, parent’s student loans, & high school tuition) become part of the overall picture with the CSS Profile so a college can get a more detailed glimpse of the special circumstances surrounding your financial ability to pay tuition at their school.
 In contrast, the FAFSA does not take into account family expenses at all.
 If you have “special circumstances,” you will want to notify each school that only uses the FAFSA.

-8. In most cases, the custodial parents, the ones the student lives with the most, are the ones who report their financial details.
+8. In most cases, the custodial parent, the ones who provided the most financial support over the last twelve months, are the ones who report their financial details on the FAFSA.

 Custodial parents may include step-parents, adoptive parents, non-married parents, and guardians.
 Many universities utilizing the CSS Profile will also require financial information from the non-custodial parent and request a supplemental application to include both parents regardless of marital status.
-As you can imagine, this can have a significant impact on the family’s expected family contribution (EFC).
+As you can imagine, this can have a significant impact on the family’s Student Aid Index (SAI).
 You can find information about non-custodial parents here.

 9. Finally, what about your home’s equity?
 Some schools will use your home equity against your student’s financial aid, and some will not.

-Think of it this way…schools using the “Institutional Method” to determine your Expected Family Contribution or EFC have discretion over how much or how little of your home’s equity they expect you to use towards the cost of education.
+Think of it this way…schools using the “Institutional Method” to determine your Student Aid Index have discretion over how much or how little of your home’s equity they expect you to use towards the cost of education.
 This idea may seem crazy to you, but better you know ahead of time.

 Also, this number can change from year to year and from institution to institution.
 Your best bet is to call the financial aid office and simply ask if they consider home equity as a resource to pay for college, and if so, how do they determine this amount.
 Oftentimes, the home equity value is limited to a multiple of your Adjusted Gross Income (AGI)–for example, a maximum value of 1.2x your AGI.